Al0den/RenderEngine/README.md

 This requires the use of the C++14 standard (For the use of vectors)

 Clone this folder to a third-party folder, and you can then simply include it inside your main project.
-Note that everything is under the namespace `rend`
+This isnt a header only library, and you will need to locally compile all files in `src`, `src/render_objects` You can then include file `include/RenderEngine` to include the entirety of the engine Note that everything is under the namespace `rend`

 # Examples